RaspberryPiFoundation/miniband-original/README.md

 Find a maraca / shaker sound and upload to Scratch.

+## Connecting to the Raspberry Pi

+Set up your Raspberry Pi with a power supply and monitor.
+Connect all your Ardunio boards (it's easiest to have one per instrument!) to the Raspberry Pi using USB.
+You will probably need a USB hub.

 ## Python glueware

 Download the music-maker-hander.py file from the repository.
 Run it with